 Supported browsers

-The Blazor Maps Library works well with all modern web browsers such as Chrome, Firefox, Microsoft Edge, Safari, and Opera.
+The Blazor Maps library works well with all modern web browsers such as Chrome, Firefox, Microsoft Edge, Safari, and Opera.

-Blazor Components – 80+ UI and DataViz Components
+Blazor Components – 85+ UI and DataViz Components

 Frequently Asked Questions

-• Fast-paced performance on zooming and panning with elegant animation.
+• Fast zooming and panning performance and elegant animation.

 • Simple configuration and APIs.

-• Supports all modern browsers.
+• Support for all modern browsers.

 No, this is a commercial product and requires a paid license.
-However, a free community license is also available for companies and individuals whose organizations have less than $1 million USD in annual gross revenue and five or fewer developers.
+However, a free Community License is available for companies and individuals whose organizations have less than $1 million USD in annual gross revenue, five or fewer developers, and 10 or fewer total employees.

 A good place to start would be our comprehensive getting started documentation.